-Increased strength is another huge benefit for many.
-All of our brake kits, such as our Procomp kit, include extremely lightweight forged one-piece calipers feature one-piece construction from a solid billet of aerospace quality aluminum rather than being cast or welded together.
+Increased strength is another benefit for many.
+All of our brake kits, such as our Procomp kit, include extremely lightweight forged one-piece calipers.
+Each feature a one-piece construction from a solid billet of aerospace quality aluminum rather than being cast or welded together.
 This provides perfectly even thicknesses and strength over every part of the caliper block to eliminate weak spots which lead to fracturing, warpage, and failure over time.
 Additionally, caliper pistons are made from aluminum and protected with heavy-duty seals designed to handle racetrack temperatures.
-Better heat transference ensures pistons slide smoothly and evenly without drag, and aluminum construction ensures caliper operation remains uncompromised by corrosion over time.
+Better heat transference ensures pistons slide smoothly without drag, and aluminum construction ensures caliper operation remains uncompromised by corrosion over time.
 Additionally, an opposed-piston design ensures brake pad grip and wear remain consistent on both sides of the rotor.
 High Temperature Seals, Titanium Brake Pad Retainer Clips and Stainless-Steel Brake Pad Wear Plates are also standard on each Ksport big brake kit.

 Enhanced Appearance and Customization